- Formula: CaCO3

 CaCl2(aq) + (NH4)2CO3(aq) → CaCO3(s) + 2NH4Cl(aq)

-What follows is the calculated isotope pattern for the CaCO3 unit with the most intense ion set to 100%.
+The chart below shows the calculated isotope pattern for the formula CaCO3 with the most intense ion set to 100%.

 The data on these compounds pages are assembled and adapted from the primary literature and several other sources including the following.